MomSayAI/Voyaging/VOL01/Laser_Spire_Fracture_03.md

-**3 The Fog of Technological Sovereignty**
+**3: The Fog of Technological Sovereignty**

-After Alco Gold’s holographic image vanished, the virtual conference room was filled with a sense of humiliation from being toyed with, along with even deeper suspicion.
-The wreckage of the FLUX drone hovered above the center of the round table like a cold piece of evidence—but what it pointed to was clearly far more complicated than the crude answer Alco had tried to present.
+After Alcor Gold’s holographic image vanished, the virtual conference room was filled with a sense of humiliation from being toyed with, along with even deeper suspicion.
+The wreckage of the FLUX drone hovered above the center of the round table like a cold piece of evidence—but what it pointed to was clearly far more complicated than the crude answer Alcor had tried to present.

 “He’s diverting attention,” Preston Bezos broke the silence first.
-His fingers moved rapidly across the holographic tabletop, pulling up recent orbital data for Alco’s “Philosopher’s Stone” space station.
+His fingers moved rapidly across the holographic tabletop, pulling up recent orbital data for Alcor’s “Philosopher’s Stone” space station.
 “Look—an asset transfer of this scale isn’t something decided on the spur of the moment.
 He’s been preparing for this.
 This ‘accident’ may have been the perfect window for withdrawal that he was waiting for.”

 Vivian Musk rubbed her temples, her voice carrying both exhaustion and anger: “Even so, the fact that his drone was on site is undeniable!
-Right now on the RUXI platform, the tag ‘Alco is the killer’ has already surged into the top ten trending topics!
+Right now on the RUXI platform, the tag ‘Alcor is the killer’ has already surged into the top ten trending topics!
 We have to give the public an explanation!”

 As she said, the roar of collective consciousness was already crashing in like a tsunami.
 Jarvis displayed RUXI’s trending topics in a private channel; the sentiment analysis charts were all deep crimson, brimming with anger and fear that had been deliberately stirred up.